contrib/contrib/README.md

-# contrib
+# contrib (cli)

-a command-line utility for simplifying the contribution process between software projects
+a command-line utility for simplifying the contribution process of software projects

 ## Compatibility
-- any programming language
+- Any programming language
-- any version control software
+- Any version control software
-- any task runner
+- Any task runner
 - Windows/Mac/Linux

 ## Background